dsccommunity/SqlServerDsc/README.md

   is set to a non-empty string.
 * **`[String]` TcpPort** _(Write)_: The TCP port(s) that SQL Server should be listening on.
 If the IP address should listen on more than one port, list all ports separated with a comma ('1433,1500,1501').
-To use this parameter set TcpDynamicPorts to
+To use this parameter set TcpDynamicPort to
   $false.
 * **`[Boolean]` RestartService** _(Write)_: If set to $true then SQL Server and dependent services will be restarted if a change to the configuration is made.